ppc64le/ReadmeAutomation/README.md

 The file should contain image names on dockerhub and corresponding dockerfile links on github ppc64le/buildscripts repo.
 The script will generate ```input.txt``` containing image names and corresponding folder names from github repo.

-If the script encounters any error during generation of readmefiles, the script will be terminated and list of updated entries will be stored in UpdatedImageList.txt.
+If the script encounters any error during generation of readmefiles, the script will be terminated and list of updated entries will be stored in ```UpdatedImageList.csv```.

 The Publication Statement and Community Support is added statically from file named static_content.txt.